niessner/Matterport/README.md

 ---------------------
 Textured mesh for the entire property.
 The subdirectory contains a single .obj file, a single .mtl file, and textures in .jpg and .png format as referenced by the mtl file.

-undistorted_camera_intrinsics
+undistorted_camera_parameters
 ---------------------

-Camera intrinsics after undistortion.
-Files are in the same format as the matterport camera intrinsics.
-Note that the last five numbers (k1 k2 k3 p1 p2) are zero.
+An ascii file indicating the intrinsic and extrinsic camera parameters for every image.
+Each line of the file is a separate command with the following format, where <n> is the number of scan commands (imaages) in the file, fx and fy are focal lengths in pixels, cx and cy specific the optical center of the image in pixels (not necessarily the center of the image), depth and color image filenames are relative to the depth and color directories, and camera-to-world-matrix is 16 values in row-major order providing a matrix that takes a canonical camera into a right-handed world coordinate system (the inverse of a typical extrinsics matrix).
+The canonical camera has its eye at the origin, its view direction at (0,0-1), and its up direction at (0,1,0).
+Note that all images have their origins in the bottom-left of the image.

+    dataset matterport
+    n_images <n>
+    depth_directory undistorted_depth_images
+    color_directory undistorted_color_images
+    intrinsics_matrix <fx> 0 <cx>  0 <fy> <cy> 0 0 1
+    scan <depth_image_filename> <color_image_filename> <camera-to-world-matrix>

 undistorted_color_images
 ---------------------

 Tone-mapped color images after undistortion.
 Radial distortion is removed, but (cx,cy) is not shifted to the center of the image.
 Files are in JPG format.
+Note that all images have their origins in the bottom-left of the image.

 undistorted_depth_images = depth images after undistortion
 ---------------------

 Depth images after undistortion.
 Pixels of these depth images should (approximately) map to corresponding pixels in the undistorted_color_images.
 The files are in 16-bit PNG format with the same scaling as matterport_depth_images (0.25mm per unit).
+Note that all images have their origins in the bottom-left of the image.

 undistorted_normal_images